On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ADDITIONAL REMARKS AND EXAMPLES

 Note that \cref{prop:sufficient_cond_non_graphoid} requires a graph $G$ to be Markovian to a set of CI-statements $L$.
-If we want to find several purely graphically redundant CI-statements like in the experiment shown in \cref{fig:graphoid_vs_graphical_sachs}, we can only apply \cref{prop:sufficient_cond_non_graphoid} as long as the additional tests imply dependences.
+If we want to find several PGM-redundant CI-statements like in the experiment shown in \cref{fig:graphoid_vs_graphical_sachs}, we can only apply \cref{prop:sufficient_cond_non_graphoid} as long as the additional tests imply dependences.
 If one test returns an \emph{in}dependence and we continue to wrongly apply \cref{prop:sufficient_cond_non_graphoid}, we could end up with CI-statements that follow from the previously conducted tests, as the following example shows. \begin{example} Let $G$ be the graph given in \cref{fig:iterating_suff_fails}.
-Suppose we have $L_\pi$ as in \cref{prop:protocol_graph_markovian} w.r.t. to the ordering $X, Y, Z, W$.
-From \cref{prop:sufficient_cond_non_graphoid} we know that $X\not\ind Z\mid W$ is purely graphically redundant.
+Suppose we have $L_\pi$ as in \cref{prop:protocol_graph_markovian} with respect to the ordering $X, Y, Z, W$.
+From \cref{prop:sufficient_cond_non_graphoid} we know that $X\not\ind Z\mid W$ is PGM-redundant.
 Suppose now, we conduct this additional test and actually find $X\ind Z\mid W$.
-If now we would try to read further purely graphically redundant CI-statements from \cref{prop:sufficient_cond_non_graphoid}, we might find statements that follow from $L_\pi$ in conjunction with $X\ind Z\mid W$.
-To see this, note that also $X\not\ind Z\mid \emptyset$ would be purely graphically redundant according to the criterion \cref{prop:sufficient_cond_non_graphoid}.
+If now we would try to read further PGM-redundant CI-statements from \cref{prop:sufficient_cond_non_graphoid}, we might find statements that follow from $L_\pi$ in conjunction with $X\ind Z\mid W$.
+To see this, note that also $X\not\ind Z\mid \emptyset$ would be PGM-redundant according to the criterion \cref{prop:sufficient_cond_non_graphoid}.
 But if we already have $X\ind Z\mid W$, also $X\ind Z\mid \emptyset$ follows.
 This can be seen as follows: According to \cref{prop:protocol_graph_markovian} we can read off $X\ind W\mid Z$ from $G$.
 Then we can apply Graphoid axiom 4 and get

 and by application of Graphoid axiom 2, we get the required statement.

 \end{example} But the following corollary states that we can continue in a similar fashion if we check separations with the graph $G'$ from the proof of \cref{prop:sufficient_cond_non_graphoid}.